 Case in point, some couples have chosen to still have a ceremony on their original date, and postpone the reception to the new one.
 While others have decided to postpone the whole wedding.

-Before selecting your venue, be sure to ask about choosing a back-up date.
-For example, couples at RCC are given the option to select a back-up within one year of their desired date.
+Be sure to ask your venue about choosing a back-up date.
+For example, couples booked at RCC in 2020 are given the option to select a back-up within one year of their desired date.

 When the time comes, you can make the decision with your family, vendors, and venue to move forward with the planned date, or hold it for a more private ceremony and hang on to the back-up date for a larger celebration.